 Remember that the disc itself has no internal nerve endings or blood supply.
 A disc does not feel pain.
 Pain can be elicited due to some related conditions such as spinal stenosis or foraminal stenosis, but these events are not commonly caused by disc prolapse, even though they are diagnosed as being disc-related in epidemic numbers.

 Disc pain has also been theorized to exist due to even more obscure diagnostic theories, such as discogenic pain and chemical radiculitis.
 These remain highly controversial topics in the back pain industry to this day, since there is little proof that they exist in most diagnosed patients.

 Personally, I have dealt with so many patients who have terrible back pain, yet no structural issue to blame, as well as those who do have notable structural scapegoats, but whose symptoms do not correlate to the expected clinical pattern of the diagnostic theory.

-Of course, many people demonstrate really ugly looking disc pathologies on MRI studies done for unrelated conditions, but have no history of back pain whatsoever.
-This has made me particularly suspect of bulging discs as a causative condition for back or neck pain.
+Of course, many people demonstrate really ugly looking disc pathologies on MRI studies done for unrelated conditions, but have no history of back or neck pain whatsoever.
+This has made me particularly suspect of bulging discs as a causative condition for dorsal pain.

 In fact, since this time, I have been diagnosed with a total of 12 herniations, with one being particularly troublesome in my neck, drastically impinging on the spinal cord.